intersystems-community/vscode-objectscript/README.md

 1. Start VS Code.
 2. If your last-used folder opens, use 'Close Folder' on the 'File' menu ('Code' menu on macOS).
 Or if what opened was your last-used workspace, use 'Close Workspace'.
 3. On VS Code's Explorer view, click the 'Choose Server and Namespace' button.
 Respond to the sequence of quickpicks.
+You can also define a new server connection during this process.
-4. Use 'Save Workspace As...' to store your workspace definition in a file with a .code-workspace extension.
+4. Use 'Save Workspace As...' to store your workspace definition in a file with a `.code-workspace` extension.

-Optionally, customize your workspace settings to remove the ObjectScript Explorer icon from the Action Bar.
-The ObjectScript Explorer view is not usually needed when working server-side in this way.

-5. Use the Command Palette to run 'Preferences: Open Workspace Settings'.
-6. Search for `objectscript.showExplorer` and clear the checkbox of this setting.

 To access the server-side files of a web application, edit the JSON of your workspace definition.
 Get there by running the 'Preferences: Open Workspace Settings (JSON)' command.
 Format your `uri` property like this example for the `/csp/user` web application: